TruptiAgrawal/Learning_log/Guides_And_Manuals/projects_using_llm.md

 Note:
 ----
-Key factor here remains the way the process is documented : which can clearly help the user to understand the workflow of the project.
+Key factor here remains the way the process is documented : which can clearly help the user/llm to understand the workflow of the project.